 Gin has, quite deservedly, seen an explosion - there's been many varieties and gin brands over recent years, which means there are plenty to choose from.

 The problem is, when it comes to picking the best gin, there are bloody loads.
-Too many, if anything, so we’ve done you a favour and sieved through the rest and brought you only the best, all test tasted by the Shortlist team: it’s the world’s ten best gin.
+Too many, if anything, so we’ve done you a favour and sieved through the rest and brought you only the best gins, all test tasted by the Shortlist team.

-Make sure that you vote for your favourite tipple and if your gin of choice isn't in the list, let us know below and we'll try and get it in to sample so we can see how it compares to our top 10.
+Make sure that you vote for your favourite tipple and if your gin of choice isn't in the list, let us know below and we'll try and get it in to sample so we can see how it compares to our list.

 The best gin in 2019